 Predation is a threat in the Delta where there are high densities of non-native fish that prey on outmigrating salmon (NMFS 2009).
 Modification of natural channel margins and riparian habitats, colonization of non-native SAV and FAV, as well as artificial instream structures may change the natural predator-prey dynamics favoring predators (NMFS 2009).
 High predation rates of salmon by centrachids and striped bass have been observed near project diversions (NMFS 2009).

 BDCP Objective #2

-Reduce predation by non-native predatory fish.
+Reduce susceptibility to, and impact of predation by non-native predatory fish on juvenile outmigrants.